Allergic Reaction (cont.)

 - Shock is caused by sudden dilation of the blood vessels.
 This is brought on by the action of the mediators.
 If the drop in blood pressure is sudden and drastic, it can lead to unconsciousness, even cardiac arrest and death.

 - Symptoms and signs of an allergic reaction include any, some, or many of the following:

 - Skin: irritation, redness, itching, swelling, blistering, weeping, crusting, rash, eruptions, or hives (itchy bumps or welts)

-- Head: swelling or bumps on the face and neck, eyelids, lips, tongue, or throat, hoarseness of voice, headache
+- Head: swelling or bumps on the face and neck, eyelids, lips, tongue, or throat, hoarseness of voice, headaches

-- Nose: stuffy nose, runny nose (clear, thin discharge), sneezing
+- Nose: stuffy nose, runny nose (clear, thin discharge), sneezing, postnasal drip

 - Eyes: red (bloodshot), itchy, swollen, or watery or swelling of the area around the face and eyes

 - Stomach: pain, nausea, vomiting, diarrhea, or bloody diarrhea

 - Other: fatigue or feeling tired, sore throat, dizziness, or lightheadedness